Ford's famous large van gets a facelift and is now better than ever

 The UK remains a major market, however, as it is consistently one of the bestselling vans here (although always behind it's smaller brother, the Transit Custom, which is typically the bestselling van of all).

 Ford Transit bodystyles, variants and trim levels

-The Ford Transit is available as regular panel van, Double-Cab-in-Van (DCiV) with a second row of seats, chassis cab (including lightweight new skeletal chassis cab, introduced in July 2018) and minibus variants.
+The Ford Transit is available as a regular panel van, Double-Cab-in-Van (DCiV) with a second row of seats, chassis cab (including a new lightweight skeletal chassis cab, introduced in July 2018) and minibus variants.

 In this review we focus on the Ford Transit panel van, which has been available since launch in two equipment trim levels: Base (now known as Leader) and Trend.

 A higher-specification third trim level called the Transit Limited joined the range as part of the 2019 facelift.

 The panel van comes in three body lengths (L2, L3 and L4), two wheelbases (SWB and LWB) and two roof heights (H2 and H3) - you can find full details of all of these on our dedicated Ford Transit dimensions page.

 Ford Transit Euro 6 and Euro 5 engines